Free Pascal Compilers, Free Delphi Compilers

 Virtual Pascal Compiler

+[Update: this compiler is no longer available.]
 This compiler handles code that is compatible with Borland Pascal and Borland Delphi 2.
 It has a run-time library, an optimizing compiler, built-in linker, integrated development environment, an integrated debugger, various utilities, patches for third party libraries (Delphi, TurboPower), examples, and online documentation.
 Platforms supported include Win32 (Windows 95/98/NT/2000), OS/2 and Linux (experimental support).
-This compiler is no longer supported.

 Related Pages